 Introduction to the film series: http://www.youtube.com/watch?v=BO9lbEPWbZoComplexity and public policy: http://www.youtube.com/watch?v=-wz6RIHu83kMoving from complexity: http://www.youtube.com/watch?v=5Zz2w5zRYjsComplexity and the Stacey Diagram: http://www.youtube.com/watch?v=10sTkUlylGI Complexity and health an interview with Dr Samir Rihani http://www.youtube.com/watch?v=gyuVDo1DmBIComplexity and social policy an interview with Professor Eileen Munro, author of the influential Munro Review of Child Protection: http://www.youtube.com/watch?v=n3n9cWLuGXg

 My other core area of research is in EU social and health policy with a particular emphasis on drug advertising policy.
 My key publications include a co-authored book, Integrating UK and European Social Policy, 2005 and single authored book Exploring European Social Policy, 2000 and The Uncertain Union, 1997 and a number of related articles.
 My other areas of interest are in international political economy, Scandinavian social democracy, European politics in general.

 Her research interests include the international politics of aid, civil society, social movements and migrant workers within the historic and contemporary context of North-South relations.
-Her research interests have evolved in three main directions: the global political economy of civil society in African countries; the labour movement in Argentina; and trade union mobilization among low paid Latin American migrant workers in London; Ecuador's postneoliberal development model; and the 'NGO-isation' of the Syrian Revolution.
+Her research interests have evolved in four directions: the global political economy of civil society in African countries; the labour movement in Argentina; trade union mobilization among low paid Latin American migrant workers in London; Ecuador's postneoliberal development model; and the 'NGO-isation' of the Syrian Revolution.

 Martin Heidegger’s thought, especially from the period 1936–1949; Heidegger’s discussion of Karl Marx; Heidegger’s reading of Hölderlin as an interpreter of the Presocratic Greeks; G. W. F. Hegel’s earlier thought (in the ‘Jena period’); philosophical conceptions of work and technology; Presocratic Greek thought; philosophies of subjectivity; the philosophy of management; Ernst Jünger and work; Gender and Queer studies.